 You can leave your home to seek medical care or because of an emergency (including to avoid injury or escape a risk of harm from domestic violence).
 If you are required to leave for a permitted reason, you should wear a surgical mask, maintain a distance from others (minimum of 1.5 metres) and travel directly to and from the location.
 You should travel by private car, or contact your local

 Public Health Unit at

 1300 066 055 for transport advice.

 Can I have visitors?

 No. People who are not providing an essential need such as essential care or emergency maintenance should not be in your home or accommodation while you are in isolation.

 How can I obtain food and other essential supplies?

 Ask your family, friends or other members of the household to pick up groceries and medicines for you.
-If this is not possible, you may be able to order groceries and medicines (including prescription medicines) online or by telephone.
+If this is not possible, you may be able to order groceries, medicines and prescription medicines online or by telephone.
 If you are staying in hotel accommodation, any food ordered through a food delivery service can be delivered to you in accordance with the hotel's policy.
 Make sure deliveries are left outside your door and that you only open your door after the person delivering the items has left.
 If you still need help with obtaining food and essential supplies, call your local Public Health Unit at 1300 066 055.

 Not following these guidelines puts family, friends and the community at risk.
 Not following these rules is also a criminal offence and attracts heavy penalties.
 For individuals, the maximum penalty is $11,000, 6 months in prison, or both with a further $5,500 fine for each day the offence.